taha-blgcm/figma/README.md

     this task really improved my skills and gave me a look at the real coding world

-    thanks for your time reading this file i hope that you enjoyed this!!!!
+    thanks for your time reading this file i hope that you enjoyed it!!!!